Viruses & Influenza

 stronger than the pharmaceutical amantadine.

-There is much more to learn on this subject including the many plants that work against viruses.
-Stephen Buhner’s book covers eye opening information and an understanding that cuts to the chase.
+There is much to learn on this subject including the many plants that work against viruses.
+Stephen Buhner’s book has eye opening information and an understanding that gets right to it.